 Often times, a breakout of either of the two trendlines will lead to a volatile directional move.
 Your job as a trader is to patiently wait and only enter once the breakout occurs.

 Now, let’s see how you can effectively trade the falling wedge pattern and the symmetrical wedge pattern.
 Simply follow the wedge trading strategy rules below.

 As a general rule, we have to keep in mind that, the longer the market consolidates between the upper and lower limits of the falling wedge pattern and the symmetrical wedge pattern, the higher the odds of a breakout happening sooner rather than later.

 First, we’re going to focus on the falling wedge pattern because it has the potential of outstanding profits to be made.

 Step #1: Wait until you can Spot on the Price Chart the Structure of a Falling Wedge Pattern and Draw the two trendline that connects the highs and the lows.

 We’re just looking for that visual representation of a falling wedge pattern.
-So, the more compressed the pattern is the better because when eventually we’ll break to the upside the volatility behind the breakout will push the price higher very fast.
+So, the more compressed the pattern is the better.
+Eventually, we’ll break to the upside.
+The volatility behind the breakout will push the price higher very fast.

 Note** Often times you’ll find that the shape and the price structure of a falling wedge pattern can vary from pattern to pattern.
 Ideally, as long as we follow the definition given earlier, we’re good to trade any falling wedge pattern that respects those rules